 You may mould the onigiri using your palms or an onigiri mould.
 Wet your hands or the inside of the mould before shaping the rice balls to prevent the rice sticking to the surface.
 If not consuming immediately, wrap onigiri with cling wrap or special onigiri plastic sheets.

 - 2 cups Japanese short-grain rice (sushi rice)

 - a small piece pan-fried or grilled salmon fillet follow grilled salmon recipe here; shred the salmon to flakes

 - nori strips

-- Rinse rice in several changes of water until water runs clear (skip this step if you are using pre-washed rice).
-Drain the rice in a colander for roughly 30 minute before cooking in rice cooker/stove top (ratio of rice: water is roughly 1:1).
+- Cook rice.
+Rinse rice in a few changes of water until water runs quite clear (skip this step if you are using pre-washed rice).
+Drain the rice in a colander for roughly 30 minutes (optional) before cooking in rice cooker/stove top (ratio of rice: water is roughly 1:1).
 When ready to make onigiri, transfer the rice to cool on a wide flat-bottom bowl or a Japanese hangiri.

 - Salmon Rice Balls

 Mix one serving of rice (roughly one palm size or 60 grams) with 1 tbsp furikake.
 Flatten seasoned rice, make an indentation in the center and place shredded salmon in the middle, then mould the rice to close up the filling to a triangular shape.
 Alternatively, use an onigiri mould.
 Wrap onigiri base with a strip of nori and top with shredded salmon.

 Mix one serving of rice with 1 tsp diced umeboshi.
 Shape the seasoned rice to a triangular shape by hand or mould.
 Wrap base of onigiri with a strip of nori.
 Top onigiri with some chopped spring onions.

 - Okaka (Katsuobushi) Rice Balls